 1914 map showing Bushdyke and Leven Seat.
 'John was a crofter and lime master, his home being Bushdyke, near Leavenseat; where the limekilns were situated.'
 From Melodies and Memories.

-Note: Because John's descendants were so prolific, we have had to split this family to manage the data.
+Note: Because John's descendants were so prolific, we have had to split this family up in order to manage the data.
 You will find separate documents for each of John's sons, listed on the website under the following sections.
 John's three daughters and the one unmarried son, are however outlined within this document.

-DOCUMENT Son WIFE
+SECTION SON WIFE

 2-1 William Black Jean Cleland

-2-2 John Black Catherine Leckie
+2-2 John Black Catherine Lockie

 2-3 James Black Margaret Nisbit

 2-4 Robert Black Jean Walker then Catherine Thomson